 Yes, they might have many people opening them, but you’re gunning for sales and not just people reading your emails and never coming back to you again.

 This article will help you understand email sequences better and inspire new ways to persuade your subscribers to purchase from you.
-To keep it straightforward, we’ve looked at the best examples for 8 most commonly used emails and sliced & diced them to understand why they work.

 1. Open Spaces’ welcome email (Tell your story)

 We all know that a welcome email sequence is usually sent once a shopper subscribes to your email list or registers as a new customer on your eCommerce store.

 The goal with these such sequences is to make a great first impression and get them to start buying ASAP.

 Here’s an example of a brand selling without pushy.